TenjinInc/font-awesome-gem/README.md

 # Gem Wrapper: FontAwesome - Free

-This is an unofficial thin wrapper gem to distribute the free version of the [FontAwesome](https://github.com/FortAwesome/Font-Awesome) icon library.
+An unofficial wrapper gem to distribute the free version of the [FontAwesome](https://github.com/FortAwesome/Font-Awesome) icon library.

 Please see that project for the original documentation on how to use FontAwesome in general.
-Continue below for details specific to using this gem.
+Continue below for details specific to using this gem in Ruby.

 ## Installation